Linux malware: Linux vulnerability

 Like Unix systems, Linux implements a multi-user environment where users are granted specific privileges and there is some form of access control implemented.
 To gain control over a Linux system or to cause any serious consequences to the system itself, the malware would have to gain root access to the system.

 In the past, it has been suggested that Linux had so little malware because its low market share made it a less profitable target.
 Rick Moen, an experienced Linux system administrator, counters that:

 In 2008 the quantity of malware targeting Linux was noted as increasing.
 Shane Coursen, a senior technical consultant with Kaspersky Lab, said at the time, "The growth in Linux malware is simply due to its increasing popularity, particularly as a desktop operating system ...
 The use of an operating system is directly correlated to the interest by the malware writers to develop malware for that OS."

 Tom Ferris, a researcher with Security Protocols, commented on one of Kaspersky's reports, stating, "In people's minds, if it's non-Windows, it's secure, and that's not the case.
 They think nobody writes malware for Linux or Mac OS X. But that's not necessarily true."

 Some Linux users do run Linux-based anti-virus software to scan insecure documents and email which comes from or is going to Windows users.
 SecurityFocus's Scott Granneman stated:

 Because they are predominantly used on mail servers which may send mail to computers running other operating systems, Linux virus scanners generally use definitions for, and scan for, all known viruses for all computer platforms.
 For example, the open source ClamAV "Detects ... viruses, worms and trojans, including Microsoft Office macro viruses, mobile malware, and other threats."

+Cases of malware intended for Microsoft Windows systems posing a danger to Linux systems when run through compatibility layers such as Wine, while uncommon, have been recorded.